fsaintjacques/semver-tool/README.md

   <version>  A version must match the following regex pattern:
              \"${SEMVER_REGEX}\".
-             In english, the version must match X.Y.Z(-PRERELEASE)(+BUILD) where X, Y and Z are positive integers, PRERELEASE is an optionnal string composed of alphanumeric characters and hyphens and BUILD is also an optional string composed of alphanumeric characters and hyphens.
+             In english, the version must match X.Y.Z(-PRERELEASE)(+BUILD) where X, Y and Z are positive integers, and PRERELEASE and BUILD are optional strings composed of alphanumeric characters, dots, hyphens and underscores.

   <other_version>  See <version> definition.

-  <prerel>  String that must be composed of alphanumeric characters and hyphens.
+  <prerel>  String that must be composed of alphanumeric characters, dots,
+            hyphens and underscores.

-  <build>   String that must be composed of alphanumeric characters and hyphens.
+  <build>   String that must be composed of alphanumeric characters, dots,
+            hyphens and underscores.

 Options:
   -v, --version          Print the version of this tool.
   -h, --help             Print this help message.

 Commands:
-  bump     Bump <version> by one of major, minor, patch, prerel, build
+  bump     Bump <version> by one of major, minor, patch, release, prerel, build.
-           or a forced potentialy conflicting version.
-The bumped version is shown to stdout.
+           The bumped version is output to stdout.

   compare  Compare <version> with <other_version>, output to stdout the
            following values: -1 if <other_version> is newer, 0 if equal, 1 if
            older.

   get      Extract given part of <version>, where part is one of major, minor,
-           patch, prerel, build.
+           patch, release, prerel, build.
 ```

 examples